iamDistractech/jungle-gym/README.md

 ### Product Biography

 The individual Product Biographies can be found in the [Wiki](https://github.com/iSirThijs/jungle-gym/wiki).
 In the Product Biography everyone keeps track of what they have done per week.
 You write about the process, the iterations, the working method and the planning.

+## :nerd_face: Course

+The **[Meesterproef](https://github.com/cmda-minor-web/meesterproef-2021)** is the final client-project of the half year minor programme about Web Design and Development in Amsterdam.
+Bachelor Communication and Multimedia Design, Amsterdam University of Applied Science.

 ## :gear: Installation